2022 Team Reports

 Key Backups

-- Phil Haynes, Abraham Lucas [R], Austin Blythe, Stone Forsythe
+- Phil Haynes, Jake Curhan, Austin Blythe, Stone Forsythe

-The duo of right guard Gabe Jackson and left guard Damien Lewis are the top performers on this line.
+The veteran duo of right guard Gabe Jackson and left guard Damien Lewis are the top performers on this line.
 Kyle Fuller is a decent center and will have competition from Austin Blythe (FA from Kansas City).
 Rookie left tackle Charles Cross (First round, Mississippi State) is a pass-blocking technician.
-Right tackle is a competition: second-year player Jake Curhan will try to fend off rookie Abraham Lucas (Third round, Washington State) and Stone Forsythe.
+Rookie right tackle Abraham Lucas (third round, Washington State) beat Jake Curhan and Stone Forsythe in the preseason to have the first chance at the starting job.
+This is an interesting group but it's tough to start two rookie tackles simultaneously.

 Kickers